 Alfonso de Gregorio (b.
 1978, IT) is an artist, globally recognised cybersecurity technologist, featured speaker in 25+ leading peer-reviewed international events, and hacker.
 His chief artistic concerns are to raise questions about the world and time we live in, and to make politics sensible.
 In his practice, Alfonso examines the aesthetics and politics of surveillance, traumatic memory, and sustainability.
 He works, above all, with the media of image-making, informatics, lecture, and engineering.

 At the intersection of art and documentary, his practice is process and research based.
-In particular, Alfonso uses his cybersecurity background to conceive novel processes.
+In particular, Alfonso utilizes his cybersecurity background to conceive novel processes.
 Assessed their ability to add to the storytelling, he matches them to a subject-matter that he has researched, and develops the concept.
 The final projects are the result of the combination of the designed process and the concept, backed by his craft.
 Alfonso intends to rethink the documentary gesture in its concept, form, and method.
 In his works, knowledge meets conjecture, observation meets imagination, mimesis meets poiesis.

 One of the most powerful aspects of Alfonso’s works is that they are informed by his professional career, in both their form and content.
 His research spans numerous subjects, including: surveillance, cryptographic engineering, security architectures, security economics, and ethics.
 His scientific contributions appeared in the proceedings of international security conferences, made it to the WhiteHat’s Top 10 Web Hacking Techniques of 2015, and have been profiled by leading media outlets such as ABC, The Register, and Kommersant.
 Having worked extensively with the industry, government, and academia in shaping the discussion and practice of cybersecurity, he has gained deep domain knowledge about our interconnected possibility space and the resulting societal risks.
 Now that he approached art as a way to distill his thoughts, the societal challenges related to his professional career form one of the main thematic areas for his oeuvre.